JHumphreys89/security_plus/domains/domain_one.md

 ##### Structured query language (SQL)

-* Web security vulerability that allows an attacker to interfere with the queries that an application makes to its database.
+* Web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
 * Attacker injects malicious SQL code into the applications input fields, which can then be executed by the database.
 * Can lead to unauthorized access to sensitive data, data loss, or even complete system compromise.
 * Example: